rails-girls-summer-of-code/summer-of-code/README.md

 then you type:  ```localhost:4000``` in your browser and :tada:

-Note: if your post has a future date, you might not see it when running `jekyll serve`; in order to view your post correctly, you might have to running the jekyll command with a `--future` flag, like this:
+Note: if your post has a future date, you will not see it when running `jekyll serve`; in order to view your post correctly, you have to run the jekyll command with a `--future` flag, like this:

 ```
 jekyll serve --future